General Design Principles¶

 All vector-like arguments (including factors and objects) in stringi

-are treated in the same manner: for example, if a function expects a
+are treated in the same manner.
+For example, if a function expects a

 as.character()